Duchy of Żagań: Piast rule

 After the death of Duke Konrad I of Głogów, his heirs divided his duchy.
 The castle at Żagań became the residence of his youngest son Przemko, the first Duke of Żagań from 1278, who established a monastery of Augustinian Canons there.
 In 1284 he swapped his estates for the Duchy of Ścinawa and was succeeded by his elder brother Konrad II the Hunchback.
 When Konrad II died in 1304 all former Głogów estates were re-unified under his surviving brother Henry III.

 In 1309 Henry III of Głogów was followed by his eldest son Henry IV the Faithful, who in 1321 divided the duchy again between him and his younger brothers.
 He ceded Głogów to Przemko II and retired to Żagań, which again became the capital of a duchy in its own right.
-In 1329 all sons of Henry III of Głogów became vassals of John of Luxembourg, the King of Bohemia - with the exception of Przemko II who died suddenly two years later.
-When in 1393 Henry VI the Older, grandson of Henry IV died without issue, the estates were again re-unified with Głogów until in 1412 Jan I, the eldest son of Duke Henry VIII the Sparrow became the sole ruler of the Żagań duchy.
+From 1322 to c.
+1324–1325, Henry IV additionally controlled the eastern part of Lubusz Land with the towns of Torzym and Sulęcin, and the Międzyrzecz castellany in north-western Greater Poland.
+In 1329 all sons of Henry III of Głogów became vassals of King John of Bohemia - with the exception of Przemko II who died suddenly two years later.
+In 1353, the towns of Nowe Miasteczko and Polkowice passed to the Duchy of Żagań from the Duchy of Ścinawa.
+When in 1393 Henry VI the Elder, grandson of Henry IV died without issue, the estates were again re-unified with Głogów until in 1412 Jan I, the eldest son of Duke Henry VIII the Sparrow became the sole ruler of the Żagań duchy.
 After a fierce battle for the inheritance, in 1472 his son Jan II the Mad finally sold it to the Saxon duke Albert III the Bold with the consent of the Bohemian king Matthias Corvinus, thus ending the centuries-long Piast rule.

+The former Augustinian monastery complex in Żagań with the church of the Assumption, the main burial site of Piast dukes of Żagań, is designated a Historic Monument of Poland.